 A surefire way of getting something amended on your credit file is if you can prove it is inaccurate.
 You can do this by:

-- Scrutinising your reports from all three credit bureaus to look for inconsistencies or errors
+- Scrutinising your reports from all three credit reference agencies to look for inconsistencies or errors

 - Finding evidence to support your claim that the item is wrong, perhaps a receipt to show a debt has been paid or correspondence with your creditor that demonstrates that an entry has been duplicated

-- Raising a complaint with the credit bureau, which will then investigate and, if satisfied that a mistake has been made, amend it
+- Raising a complaint with the credit reference agency, which will then investigate and, if satisfied that a mistake has been made, amend it

 What can I do if an entry on my credit report is unfair?